-The FDA recommends carefully looking at and comparing the benefits and the risks associated laser eye surgery.
+The FDA recommends carefully looking at and comparing the benefits and the risks associated with laser eye surgery.
 However, your research shouldn’t stop there.
-Also look carefully into information about the equipment that is used for the surgery as well as the manufacturer of said equipment.
-Even more importantly, be very careful about who and where you go to for the surgery.
+Also, look carefully into information about the equipment that is used for the surgery as well as the manufacturer of said equipment.
+Even more importantly, be very careful about who to and where you go for the surgery.
 Do plenty of research into the doctor and medical facility that is offering the surgery.

 Improve Your Vision Naturally

 Many people don’t realize that it isn’t actually necessary to spend thousands of dollars on a serious medical procedure to correct your vision.
 There are many ways you can improve your vision on your own from the comfort of your own home.
 You don’t have to risk making your vision worse or losing it altogether.

 The first thing you can do is to eat healthier.
 Believe it or not, what you eat can and does affect your eyesight.
 There are so many different nutrients out there that are extremely beneficial for your eyes and your vision.
 Beta-carotenes, omega-3s, and zinc are just a few of the eye-healthy nutrients you should include in your daily diet.

 Eye vitamins can naturally strengthen your eyes and improve your vision over time.
 For those who have restrictive diets, natural supplements are a convenient solution.
 You don’t have to eat foods you’re allergic to or dislike to get the nutrients you need.
 Many people have used eye vitamins to improve their vision so much that they no longer need to wear corrective lenses.
 And, they’ve done it without harming any part of their vision at all.

 If you want to see better without the help of glasses, contacts, or surgery, consider natural options.
 It may be worth it to try eating healthier and exercise your eyes before you make the drastic decision to have LASIK.
 This expensive surgical procedure may do more harm than good.
 Choose the safest option for improving your vision.